-Do not lift anything heavier than a gallon of milk for at least 4 to 6 weeks.
+DO NOT lift anything heavier than a gallon (4 liters) of milk for at least 4 to 6 weeks.
 Lifting heavy objects puts too much stress on your incision.

-Do NOT do strenuous activities, such as golfing, playing tennis, bowling, running, biking, weight lifting, gardening or mowing, and vacuuming for 6 to 8 weeks.
-Ask your doctor when it is okay to start.
+DO NOT do strenuous activities, such as golfing, playing tennis, bowling, running, biking, weight lifting, gardening or mowing, and vacuuming for 6 to 8 weeks.
+Ask your doctor when it is ok to start.

 You may be able to return to work within a few weeks if your work is not strenuous.
-Ask your doctor when it will be okay for you to go back.
+Ask your doctor when it will be ok for you to go back.

 You may start sexual activity after 6 weeks.
-Ask your doctor when it will be okay to start.
+Ask your doctor when it will be ok to start.